McBain (film): Production

 The film was announced in May 1990, under its original title McBain's Seven.
 In September of that year, it was announced that filming would begin shooting on a sixty-two day schedule under its shortened title McBain.
 While the film received offers from several major studios for distribution, production company Shapiro-Glickenhaus Entertainment ultimately decided to release the film themselves committing an estimated $8–$10 million for promotion and the manufacture of 1200 film prints as selling distribution rights would've meant relinquishing the home video rights.

-McBain is also the name of an action movie character on the animated sitcom The Simpsons played by the character of Rainier Wolfcastle, an analogue of Arnold Schwarzenegger.
-His appearance on The Simpsons predated the release of the film, and apart from the name, the film has no relation to the character.
+Filming took place in the Philippines (doubling for Colombia) and New York City.